FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/_index.md

 ### Messages: IDM

-A message is a character string specified by a SEND command and sent by the <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> as a specific transfer.
+A message is a character string specified by a SEND command and sent by the {{< TransferCFT/componentshortname  >}} as a specific transfer.
 A message transfer does not make reference to a flow definition (a CFTSEND or CFTRECV command).